-In addition to the traditional school day, the Diplomas Now model works with many partner schools to develop summer bridge opportunities and extended day learning opportunities during the school year.

-Good Beginnings is a summer bridge program utilized by Baltimore Talent Development and Chicago Talent Development High Schools.
-Good Beginnings is a summer learning experience for rising 9th grade students, designed to prepare them for successful transition from the 8th grade into their first year of high school.
+In addition to the traditional school day, the Talent Development model works with many partner schools to develop summer bridge opportunities, as well as additional learning opportunities during the school year.
+Good Beginnings is a summer bridge program used by Baltimore Talent Development and Chicago Talent Development high schools.
+Good Beginnings is a summer learning experience for rising ninth-graders, designed to prepare them for successful transition into their first year of high school.
 This experience will offer awareness, orientation, experiences and instruction in such areas as:

 - teamwork and collaboration

 - independent decision-making

 - creative thinking

 - character building

 - goal setting (long- and short-term)

 - career exploration

 - exposure to academics

 - a profile of offerings specific to their high school

-- inter-relationships with peers and school staff
+- relationships with peers and school staff

 - community awareness through field trips and outreach activities

 - critical thinking

 - problem solving

 - leadership development

 - skill building

 - personal growth and self-esteem